 As mentioned above, in a productionised domain, the set of deployed services and their accompanying resources will grow exponentially.
 Even when using a package manager like Helm, the sheer amount of deployable resources and packages can become hard to manage.

 If you have ten Helm charts to deploy, you could be running ten install and/or upgrade commands to reach the desired cluster state for any given environment.
-Furthermore, if you have multiple environments (dev, test, preprod, prod etc), you then have ten commands per environment to run - you can quickly see how this could become dificult - not to mention inefficient - to manage.
+Furthermore, if you have multiple environments (dev, test, preprod, prod etc), you then have ten commands per environment to run - you can quickly see how this could become difficult - not to mention inefficient - to manage.

 An Introduction to Helmsman